 Information on any historic properties known to exist in the immediate area.

 - Summary of previous Section 106 Review(s) of the project, or an earlier project in the same location including dates of correspondence and project findings (if available).

 - U.S.G.S. topographic map or a formal city map clearly showing the project location and project boundaries and the project’s area of potential effects.
 Both U.S.G.S. maps and city maps are available online, please refer to the MAPS section of the Consulting With the Idaho SHPO document.
 All associated project areas, such as borrow or disposal areas, should also be marked.
 Scale of the map can vary as long as there are sufficient identifying features to relate the APE to a standard USGS quad map.
 Maps may be printed on 8.5”x11” letter size, 8.5”x14” legal size, or 11”x17” ledger size paper.
 Please avoid oversized maps.

 - General photographs of the project area.
 Photographs should include several views that show the surrounding area.
 For all cell tower and wind farm projects, the photographs are to show several views to and from the proposed tower location(s).

 - Specific photographs of building elements that will be modified as part of the project.
 If the structure(s) to be affected is 45 years old or older, please submit an Idaho Historic Sites Inventory (IHSI) form or short form with accompanying maps and photographs.
 Photographs should show each elevation of the building, oblique views, architectural details, and overall perspectives of the surrounding area.

 - Architectural plans, drawings, and elevations, as necessary, to describe the project.

 - Any correspondence with Tribes, city or county historic preservation commissions or historical societies, or other consulting parties.

-If an archaeological or historical survey has already been conducted, two copies of the report (and two copies of any site records) should be attached to the cover letter and sent to SHPO.
+If an archaeological or historical survey has already been conducted, one copy of the report (and one copy of any site records) should be attached to the cover letter and sent to SHPO.
 The cover letter may then provide only the Federal agency information and brief project description, as long as the rest of the information and attachments are provided in the archaeological or historical report.